OpenTreeOfLife/peyotl/doc/peyotl-ievobio.md

 by Open Tree of Life developers (primarily Mark T. Holder, Emily Jane McTavish, Duke Leto, and Jim Allman)

+**Big Thanks to NSF!**

 ---
 # peyotl

 * Python library
 1. implements much of the [phylesystem-api](https://github.com/OpenTreeOfLife/phylesystem-api)
-1. helps you interact with a local version of the [phylesystem](https://github.com/OpenTreeOfLife/phylesystem).
+1. manages local instances of the [phylesystem](https://github.com/OpenTreeOfLife/phylesystem).
 2. call open tree web services for:
     * interacting with the "central" phylesystem-api
-    * resolution of taxonomic names to the [Open Tree Taxonomy](https://github.com/OpenTreeOfLife/reference-taxonomy/wiki)
+    * resolve names to the [Open Tree Taxonomy](https://github.com/OpenTreeOfLife/reference-taxonomy/wiki)
-    * queries against an estimate of the Tree of Life
+    * query against an estimate of the Tree of Life

 ---
 # Open Tree of Life